basiccube/GodotTower/README.md

 ## Credits

-I do not own and didn't make any of the assets, music that are used in this project.
+I do not own and didn't make any of the assets and music that are used in this project.

 * Pizza Tower is made by Tour De Pizza.
 (McPig and Sertif)